Azure/acs-engine/docs/developers.md

 ### End-to-end Tests

-End-to-end tests for the DCOS, Kubernetes and OpenShift orchestrators may be run via `make test-{dcos,kubernetes,openshift}`.
+End-to-end tests for the DCOS and Kubernetes orchestrators may be run via `make test-{dcos,kubernetes}`.
 The test process can optionally deploy and tear down a cluster as part of the test (this is enabled by default).
 You'll need access to an Azure subscription, as well as at least the following environment variables to be set: